Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Experiments

 \subsection{RQ2: Generalization Ability Across LVLMs}

 In this RQ, we evaluate the generalization ability of our trigger image across multiple LVLMs.
-Specifically, we aim to examine whether a trigger trained on one model can generalize to other unseen models in a black-box setting.
+Specifically, we aim to examine whether a trigger trained on one LVLM-powered GUI agent can generalize to other unseen agents in a black-box setting.

 \textbf{Setup.} We conduct a $4 \times 4$ transfer experiment across four LVLMs: UI-TARS-7B-DPO, OS-Atlas-Base-7B, Qwen2-VL-7B and LLaVA-1.5-13B.
 For each surrogate model, we optimize the trigger with white-box access to that model only, then evaluate it zero-shot on the remaining three target models under black-box access.
 Transferability is quantified by the ASR.